EasyWebApp/Parcel-website/src/languages/mdx.md

 ## MDX v3 usage

-If you're using MDX v3, community plugin [`parcel-transformer-mdx`][1] is recommended, Babel & TypeScript configuration can be loaded automatically.
+If you're using MDX v3, you can use the community plugin [`parcel-transformer-mdx`](https://www.npmjs.com/package/parcel-transformer-mdx).

 ### Installation